 Well, if you have the cash, this is a great option as it’s cheaper in the long-run.
 It also eliminates the on-going monthly rental fees.

 If you buy the terminal outright, you usually take on all the repair, support and upgrade costs once the warranty has expired.
 So if your PDQ machine stops working one day after your warranty expires, you either have to pay for a new one or pay for the repairs.

-Depending on your luck, this can actually make outright purchase a more expensive option than renting.
+Depending on your luck, this can actually make outright purchases a more expensive option than renting.

 There are also problems with upgrading.
 If you want to upgrade your PDQ machine to the latest model, you have to buy it.